A message from the Mayor...

 To continue the work begun in my first term, I need your help and support.
 Will you make an online donation to my re-election campaign effort, today?
 Even a small donation goes a long way!

 It hasn’t been easy.

 When I became Mayor, the word "bankruptcy" was being whispered in City Hall.
 The city was on the brink of financial disaster.
 Immediately, a plan to end the use of tax anticipation notes, reduce spending, and get control of city government took place.
 Within two years of having taken office, the city had a budget surplus.
 Within three years, the city was "operating in the black" with a positive balance in the city's general fund.
-This was the first time since 2007 that the city had operated "in the black.”
-It is the first time in nearly a decade that the city is "in the black."
+By the fourth year, the city's bond rating was upgraded to an "A," with a positive financial outlook by bond rating agencies.
+This was the first time in nearly a decade that the city has been "in the black."

-We've accomplished a great deal in three years.
+We've accomplished a great deal in four years.

 We have a fire department that knows the age and dangers of buildings in the city, yet when there’s an emergency, they rush into danger to protect and save lives.

-We have a street department and engineering department that has overseen more major paving in three years than I ever remember in my lifetime.
+We have a street department and engineering department that has overseen more major paving in four years than I ever remember in my lifetime.